 Go Deep Into Your Art

 While watercolor negative painting might be a time-consuming process, it is worth every moment of effort.
 You can’t beat the depth, contrast, and stunning colors of this technique.
 The main things you need to pull off negative painting are brush control, speed, and patience.
-For your first attempt at negative painting, try keeping it simple and seeing how it goes.
+For your first attempt at negative space painting, try keeping it simple and seeing how it goes.
 Once you get the hang of this technique, you can begin creating more complex pieces with multiple elements.
 I hope you give this incredible watercolor technique a try and see how it can totally transform your art!